‘Tis the season for … overeating and hangovers?

 If you’ve got an amazing family that glides through the holidays without incident, good for you!
 But for many Americans, simply booking that holiday plane ticket to visit family can be a tad stressful and unhealthy in and of itself.

 Be smart about your holiday drinking.
 Pace yourself by having one nonalcoholic drink between drinks with alcohol.
-Keep in mind that you should not have more than one standard alcoholic drink per hour and no more than four for men and three for women per day.
-Know your limits, plan a designated driver, and leave your car keys at home.
+Keep in mind that you should not have more than one standard alcoholic drink per hour and no more than

 It’s the most wonderful time of the year, but with all the excitement, your sleep schedule might get thrown off.
 Between parties, traveling, and staying up until midnight wrapping gifts, you can easily get run down fast.
 Most healthy adults need seven to eight hours a night, but that might be hard to come by when your kids are waking you up at dawn all month asking if it’s Christmas morning yet.

 The key to a “merry and bright” season is moderation.
 Enjoy a drink or a little something sweet and stay an extra hour at your friend’s amazing holiday party.
 Just be smart about it, and know when to cut yourself off.